paddywwoof/pi3d_book/Cameras.rst

 In Minimal_2d.py try changing rotateIncZ to rotateIncX (or Y).
 Do you see the effect of moving some of the object in front of the ``near plane``?
-To keep in in view you need to move it further away.
+To keep it in view you need to move it further away.
 In the following line ``sprite.position()`` increase the z value from 5.0 to 50.0.

 Open the demo file Blur.py.
 This has various features I haven't explained